BigSoftVideo/DOTE/install.md

 ### PRO Editions license key

 You will need to purchase and enter a [license key](pro.md#license) to unlock the premium features in _DOTE_.

-### Updating to a new release

-When you rung _DOTE_, it will remind you if there is a new release available online.
-It is up to you to manually download the new release and install it.

-To update _DOTE_ on both operating systems, just close _DOTE_, download the update and follow the same procedure above.
-_DOTE_ will be updated and restart automatically.